-A lot has changed during the past decades, and by no doubt the major changes have been the spread of digital tools facilitating the research environments, the development of the world-wide web and the growth of data storage and computing – this has been the beginning of the so-called digital revolution (Fig. 1).
+A lot has changed in the past few decades, and the major changes undoubtedly include the increase in digital tools for research environments, the development of the World Wide Web, and the growth of data storage and computing – this has been the beginning of the so-called digital revolution (Fig. 1).

-In the early 2000s, our fieldwork tools were e.g. pen, paper, analogue or digital cameras.
-While pen and paper still exist today, our main tools in many places are mobile phones and related apps.
-Fifteen to twenty years ago, our data was stored in memory cards, USB sticks, external hard drives and whatever cheap and large enough systems were available at that time to store our data.
-At present, we can hold the data in phones or transfer it to a different system or a colleague almost anytime and anywhere in the world.
+Examples of our primary fieldwork tools in the early 2000s were pen and paper, and analogue or digital cameras.
+While pen and paper still exist, our main tools in many situations today are mobile phones and their apps.
+Fifteen to twenty years ago, the cheapest and most effective methods for storing data were memory cards, USB sticks, and external hard drives.
+Currently, we can store data on our phones and transfer it to a different system – or a colleague – almost anywhere, anytime.

-In both cases, it is easy to think of different kinds of worst-case scenarios.
-In the early 2000s, data was easily lost if it existed only, for example, on external hard drives.
-At the time, commercial and self-made storing and sharing solutions were employed because institutes could not follow the rapid development of safe storing solutions.
-Today, when an online connection is available almost everywhere you are, sensitive data collected or kept in phones, can spread around the world in minutes.
-Nowadays, most institutes provide good and safe solutions!
-There is no excuse to use unsafe or homemade solutions anymore.
+It is easy to think of different kinds of worst-case scenarios for both periods.
+In the early 2000s, data was easily lost if it only existed on a single device, such as an external hard drive.
+Previously, commercial and self-made storage and sharing solutions were employed because institutions could not keep up with the rapid development of secure storage systems.
+Today, an online connection is available almost everywhere you are, and sensitive data stored on phones can potentially be shared around the world in minutes.
+Nowadays, most institutions provide good and safe options for data storage.
+There is no excuse to use unsafe or homemade solutions anymore!

-New policies and laws follow the digital era and for a good reason.
-At the same time, our research data needs to be FAIR (findable, accessible, interoperable, re-usable), open and traceable.
-Thinking of the digital changes and the demands of responsible science, research is not what it used to be.
-We produce vast amount of data, but a minor topic in public discussion as well as researcher training is, what do we do with it and how to handle it, what to keep and what to delete and so on, has remained a minor topic.
-Therefore, we need comprehensive research data management – not only to keep up with the legal and ethical issues, but also to better manage large amounts of data.
-The systematic practices resulting from proper planning also save time, money and effort, when everyone working in a project are following the same plan.
+New policies and laws have been established during the digital era and for good reason.
+At the same time, our research data needs to be FAIR (findable, accessible, interoperable, re-usable), open, and traceable.
+Research is not what it used to be when we think of the digital changes and the demands of responsible science.
+While we produce vast amounts of data, the relevant issues are often only a minor topic in public discussion and researcher training.
+Generally, there has been a lack of focus on what we do with data, how we handle it, and what we keep or delete.
+Therefore, we need comprehensive RDM – not only to keep up with the legal and ethical issues, but also to improve the management of large amounts of data.
+The systematic practices that result from proper planning also save time, money, and effort, as everyone working on the project is following the same plan.

-In the next part of this blog series, we will take a closer look at why it is important to plan RDM ahead.
+In the next part of this blog series, we will take a closer look at why it is important to plan RDM in advance.

 Research Data Management – know your data!